US SEC considers new rules on business plans - SEC Chairman | ExBulletin

 Gensler said he has asked staff to consider stronger disclosure regarding the adoption, modification and terms of trading plans and limit the number of plans that insiders can adopt, including other reforms. potential.

-Monday’s comments come after three Senate Democrats in February called on the regulator to refresh the rules here who oversee these plans, which they say lack transparency while maintaining risks that undermine public confidence.
+Monday’s comments come after three Senate Democrats in February called on the regulator to refresh the rules https://tax.thomsonreuters.com/news/senate-democrats-call-for-tougher-10b5-1-trading-plan -restrictions who oversee these plans, which they say lack transparency while maintaining risks that undermine public confidence.

-Reporting by Katanga Johnson in Washington Editing by Jonathan Oatis and Matthew Lewis
+(Report by Katanga Johnson in Washington, edited by Jonathan Oatis and Matthew Lewis)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online